Meet the New Boss (Agents of S.H.I.E.L.D.): Development

-A flash-forward at the end of the third-season finale revealed that Coulson would no longer be the director of S.H.I.E.L.D. in the fourth season.
+A flash-forward at the end of the third-season finale revealed that Phil Coulson would no longer be the director of S.H.I.E.L.D. in the fourth season.
 The showrunners intentionally avoided giving hints as to who the new director would be in the sequence.
 Speculation in the media over the following months focused on which previously introduced character could be taking on the role.
-In September 2016, Marvel announced that the character would be revealed in the season's second episode, "Meet the New Boss".
+In September 2016, Marvel announced that the character would be revealed in the fifth season's second episode, "Meet the New Boss".
 The episode was written by Drew Z. Greenberg, with Vincent Misiano directing, and is part of the first "pod" of eight episodes for the season, subtitled Ghost Rider.

 Casting and writing

 In August 2016, the new director of S.H.I.E.L.D. was explained to be a new character to the series, portrayed by Jason O'Mara.
 The character was described as having "Marvel roots [that] go back to the 1940s".
-The new director was always going to be new to the series, as the executive producers felt that replacing Coulson with someone he knows "wouldn’t [provide] as much tension to mine from".
+The new director was always going to be new to the series, as the executive producers felt that replacing Coulson with someone he knows "wouldn't [provide] as much tension to mine from".
 With the airing of the episode, the character was revealed to be an Inhuman with super strength called Jeffrey.
 Closed captions for the episode gave his last name as Mace, and a week later the executive producers confirmed the character to be Jeffrey Mace, who goes by Patriot in the comics.

-In September 2016, Marvel confirmed that main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Chloe Bennet as Daisy Johnson / Quake, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons, and Henry Simmons as Alphonso "Mack" MacKenzie would be starring in the episode.
+In September 2016, Marvel confirmed that main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Chloe Bennet as Daisy Johnson / Quake, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons, and Henry Simmons as Alphonso "Mack" Mackenzie would be starring in the episode.
 In addition to O'Mara, guest stars for the episode include Gabriel Luna as Robbie Reyes, Briana Venskus as Agent Piper, Nico David as boy, John Churchill as father, Adrian Quinonez as Ignacio, Jen Kuo Sung as Chen, Daniel Zacapa as Canelo, Lilli Birdsell as Lucy, Dan Donohue as Frederick, Ward Roberts as Hugo, Usman Ally as Vincent, Deren Tadlock as armed S.H.I.E.L.D. guard and Mark Daneri as Wisconsin congressman.
 Luna, Venskus, Sung, and Birdsell reprise their roles from earlier in the series.